stevana/stateful-pbt-with-fakes/README-unprocessed.md

 ```

 Because we first read the old value and _then_ write the new incremented value
-in an non-atomic way, it's possilbe that if two threads do this at the same time
+in an non-atomic way, it's possible that if two threads do this at the same time
 they overwrite each others increment.
 For example:

 ```